 Barnstorming?
 We have at least half a dozen collections documenting this sport, including the papers of Roscoe Turner, who liked to perform stunts with his pet lion (yes, lion) accompanying him in the plane.
 We also have the collection of Roger Williams, now essentially unknown, but a pilot in both world wars.
 Roger Quincy Williams (1894-1976) became a barnstormer and stunt flyer during the 1920s.
 In 1929 he became the second flyer to cross the Atlantic, flying from New York to Rome.

 We’ll close with materials relating to sports journalists, from both print and broadcast venues.
 Take, for instance, Barbara J. Brown who was a journalist who covered the American rodeo circuit.
 She had articles in such periodicals as World of Rodeo, Pro Rodeo Sports News, Rodeo Times, Western Sportsman, Hoof and Horn, and Western Horseman.
 Or take Henry E. Bradshaw (d.
 1981), an outdoor journalist who, throughout his long career, contributed to Field & Stream, Outdoor Life, and Sports Afield among other publications.
 Bradshaw, along with his wife, Vera Foss Bradshaw, wrote more than 3,000 outdoor and travel articles.
 We also hold the papers of legendary sports television broadcaster Heywood Hale Broun, as well as collections by radio sports commentators and even illustrators.

 When it comes to the history of sports, recreation, and leisure, the American Heritage Center holds something for everybody.

--Mark Green, Director and John Waggener, Reference Archivist
+-Mark Greene, Director and John Waggener, Reference Archivist